openebs-archive/openebs-docs/docs/ugcstor.md

               memory: 2Gi
   ```

-2. Get the pool deployment using the following command
+2. Get the pool deployment using the following command:

    ```
   kubectl get deploy -n openebs